HarvardJanus/Janus/relatedwork.md

 - They use program induction, where programs are synthesized automatically to match some desired goal.
 - The goal is to find the optimial program _p* = argmin L(f, p, Z, T) + S(p)_, where f is the black-box system, p is the program, Z is a number of random perturbations of x weighted by T by their similarity to x, and p is the complexity of the program.
 We try to explain the individual prediction x.
 - The combinatorial optimization is solved using _simulated annealing_.

+## ActiveClean: Interactive Data Cleaning For Statistical Modeling
+- Many analysts do not approach cleaning as a one-shot pre-processing step, and instead, repeatedly alternate between cleaning and analysis, using the preliminary analysis on dirty data as a guide to help identify potential errors and design repairs
+- However, for statistical models, iteratively cleaning some data and re-training on a partially clean dataset can lead to biases in even the simplest models.
+- Statistical models face more dramatic sampling effects, and cleaning could result in a misleading trend, or even Simpson's paradox where aggregates over different populations of data can result in spurious relationships.
+Cleaning subsets of data to avoid the potentially expensive cleaning costs may be problematic.
+- This paper focuses on two common operations that often require iterative cleaning: removing outliers and attribute transformation.
+Since these two types of errors do not affect the schema or leave any obvious signs of corruption (e.g., NULL values), model training may seemingly succeed–albeit with an inaccurate result.
+- ActiveClean is a model training framework that allows for iterative data cleaning while preserving provable convergence properties.
+Applicable to *convex-loss models*.
+It is a *Machine-Learning-oriented iterative data cleaning framework*.
+- Key insight: treat the cleaning and training iteration as a form of Stochastic Gradient Descent, an iterative optimization method, incrementally take gradient steps (cleaning a sample of records) towards the global solution (i.e., the clean model).
+- Iterative data cleaning: the process of cleaning subsets of data, evaluating preliminary results, and then cleaning more data as necessary.
+- Two goals:
+	* Correctness.
+Will this clean-retrain loop converge to the intended result; ActiveClean provides an update algorithm with a monotone convergence guarantee where more cleaning is leads to a more accurate result in expectation.
+	* Efficiency.
+How can we best make use of the existing data and analyst effort.
+Sampling approach is limited by the curse of dimensionality.
+Sampling further has a problem of scarcity, where errors that are rare may not show up in the sample.
+- ActiveClean studies the problem of prioritizing modifications to *both features and labels* in existing examples.
+It handles incorrect values in any part (label or feature) of an example.
+- The Update Problem is to update the model with a monotone convergence guarantee such that more cleaning implies a more accurate model.
+- The prioritization problem is to select batches in such a way that the model converges in the fewest iterations possible.
+- ActiveClean approximates the gradient from a sample of newly cleaned data, using a variation of gradient descent.
+- Optimizations include:
+	* If we know that a record is likely to be clean, we can move it from dirty set to clean set without having to sample it.
+	* We can set the sampling probabilities p(.) to favor records that are likely to affect the model.
+- Model is guaranteed to converge essentially with a rate proportional to the inaccuracy of the sample-based estimate.
+- It is well-known that even for an arbitrary initialization, SGD makes significant progress in less than one epoch (a pass through the entire dataset).
+- In the non-convex setting, ActiveClean will converge to the closest locally optimal value to the dirty model which is how we initialize ActiveClean.
+- If corrupted records are relatively rare, sampling might be very inefficient -> error detection techniques: exact rule-based detector and approximate adaptive detector
+- The sampling algorithm is designed to include records in each batch that are most valuable to the analyst’s model with a higher probability.
+The optimal sam- pling problem is defined as a search over sampling distributions to find the minimum variance sampling distribution.
+- This sampling distribution prioritizes records with higher gradients, i.e., make a larger impact during optimization.
+The challenge is that this particular optimal distribution depends on knowing the clean value of a record.
+- As the analyst cleans more data, we can build a model for how cleaned data relates to dirty data.
+By using the detector from the previous section to estimate the impact of data cleaning, we show that we can estimate the cleaned values.